ateamsystems/bmt/README.md

 (Where "vmname" is the name you gave it).

+### Attach To Console

+To attach to the text console:

+`mt attach vmname`

 ## Networking

 By default with `AUTO_NETWORKING="YES"` set for a VM, a TAP device will automatically be created and assigned to bridge0 (for the example below).

-*NOTE:* It will not automatically create bridge0, you still need to set that up in `/etc/rc.conf` and `ifconfig`/
+*NOTE:* It will not automatically create bridge0, you still need to set that up in `/etc/rc.conf` and `ifconfig`

 This auto-provisioning can be overridden via these config blocks: